Franciscan Madonna: Description and classification

 The overall tone of the work shows an attempt at a certain creative rethinking of the previous period of the reverberation of the beautiful style, which tended towards a schematic relief flatness.
 The sculptor returns to a more spatially generous dramatic modelling and a fuller volumetric weight, even a "Baroqueisation" of the form.
 He articulates the mass with deep herringbone incisions and elongated notches, which he combines with monumentally arched smooth volumes.
 He sculpts the surface with shallow rounded lines.
 Advanced features, such as the cascade of folds under the left arm which passes to the front, the tip of the mantle pointing towards the free leg and disturbing the static, or the hint of movement of the drapery already foreshadow the late Gothic.
 The back of the sculpture is covered by a flat slab, undulating with three shallow vertical folds that break sharply at the plinth.
 This concept also corresponds more to the style of the second quarter of the 15th century.

-Compared to the older Pilsen Madonna, which belongs to the top works of the beautiful style, the sculpture lacks subtle sensuality and tends towards a more "burgher" artistic view.
+Compared to the older Plzeň Madonna, which belongs to the top works of the beautiful style, the sculpture lacks subtle sensuality and tends towards a more "burgher" artistic view.
 The sculptor accentuates verticality and frontal position, to which he adapted the concept of drapery.
 Mary is holding the child on her left side over a firm foot, and the counterpoint shows the slight step of the right free leg and the accentuated knee.
 Baby Jesus has a sensitively sculpted naked body and his hair is combed to the side and styled in snail-like spirals.
 The pressing of the Madonna's long fingers into the child's body has a eucharistic significance.
 His hair is combed to the sides and styled in snail-like spirals.
 The Madonna's typical oval face and hair, worked in parallel shallow incisions, is similar to the Enthroned Madonna of the Týn Temple, which is considered a late work by the Master of Týn Calvary.